 Study Identifiers: BIOSKILL; EudraCT 2015-003186-28

 Sponsor: Bionor Pharma ASA

-Study Purpose: The purpose of this study is to evaluate the safety and efficacy of Vacc-4x plus adjuvant when given prior to romidepsin.
-Effects on viral load, latent HIV reservoir size, and immune responses will be measured.8,17
+Study Purpose: The purpose of this study was to evaluate the safety and efficacy of Vacc-4x plus adjuvant when given prior to romidepsin.
+Effects on viral load, latent HIV reservoir size, and immune responses were measured.

 Study Identifiers: eCLEAR; NCT03041012